nawrotw/simple-todos/README.md

 1. Clicking the checkbox marks the todo as complete

-2. Double-clicking input activates editing mode
+2. Double-clicking input activates editing mode  // discuss this

 3. Hovering over the todo shows the remove button